Ferrington Vineyard

 Topography

-The planted area runs north to south along the valley floor at between 360 and 600 feet.
-All blocks have a gentle, south-facing aspect, maximizing solar exposure.
-The hillside supports oak and grassland, which in turn variously supports sheep, goats, cattle, horses and at least one llama.
+The planted area is either at the toe of a slope or on a slope, and elevated between 360 and 600 feet.
+All blocks have a gentle, south-facing aspect, maximizing sun exposure.
+The hillside supports oak and grassland which in turn variously supports sheep, goats, cattle, horses, and at least one llama.
 His name was Boris.
 He spat at people and did not get along with the sheep.

-There are two agricultural ponds, one of which contains an unknown number of large catfish.
+There are two agricultural ponds, one of which contains an unknown number of unusually large catfish.

 Soils

-All blocks are underlain by decomposed sandstone and clay, with three to four feet of topsoil above the bedrock, providing the drainage necessary to prevent the vines from becoming overly vigorous while retaining enough water to sustain them through the dry summers.
+All blocks are underlain by decomposed sandstone and clay, with three to four feet of topsoil above the bedrock.
+This provides the drainage necessary to prevent the vines from becoming overly vigorous while allowing them to retain enough water to sustain them through long, dry summers.

 Farming

 Blocks are defined by soil boundaries, not property lines, so that each planting is uniform in water availability, vine growth, and ripening profile.
-Our teams are experienced with some members having tended the same blocks and vines since 1999.
+Our teams are some of the most experienced in California, with some members having tended the same blocks since 1999.

 Pruning begins after leaf drop, during the dormant season.

-The cool climate and wide diurnal temperature shifts increase quality also increase the danger of late spring frosts.
-Ferrington mitigates risk with a system of sprinklers and big v8 powered fans for the early mornings after bud break, when the danger is highest.
+The same cool climate and wide diurnal temperature shifts that increase quality at Ferrington also increase the danger of late spring frosts.
+Ferrington mitigates this risk with a system of sprinklers and Detroit-v8-powered-fans for the early mornings after bud break, when the danger is highest.

-After bud break, depending on the varietal, the winemaker, and the row specific farming plan, our teams may pass through each vine three to five times, thinning canopy and dropping excess or uneven looking fruit.
-Thie extends the length of the growing season with the goal of improving tannin development, phenolic maturity, acid retention, and berry integrity.
+After bud break, depending on the varietal and the winemaker and the row specific farming plan, our teams may pass through each vine three to five times, thinning canopy and dropping excess or imperfect looking clusters.
+Thinner canopies extend the length of the growing season, which improves tannin development, phenolic maturity, acid retention, and berry integrity.

 Irrigation

-Water management relies on deficit irrigation — withholding water before veraison.
+We rely on deficit irrigation to stress the vines — withholding water before veraison.
 This reduces overall root volume, increases root thickness, and drives roots deeper into the subsoil.
 This improves nutrient uptake while simultaneously reducing canopy.
 The physiological result is smaller clusters and berries, slower sugar accumulation, and a later, more uniform onset of veraison.

 At a Glance